 All children have to learn to regulate their behaviour appropriately; it’s possibly one of the toughest skills they’ll learn – but it’s also one of the most rewarding for their wellbeing.

 Equipping children with the tools to manage their impulses and exhibit a degree of control when they may feel out of control is one of our hardest jobs as parents.
 When we’re in the midst of a difficult phase it can be a daunting task, but future success and happiness are dependent upon learning these critical skills.

 One of the most important ways we can support children in this area of development is through helping them to identify and label their feelings – and modelling acceptable reactions to those big emotions.

-Today I’m sharing seven social-emotional activities for preschoolers and reception children, to help support this critical developmental phase and increase resilience in your children.
+Today I’m sharing seven social-emotional activities for preschoolers and reception age kids, to help support this critical developmental phase and increase resilience in your children.

 9 Emotions Activities For Preschoolers